Q. What is Project Steno?

 A. Yes.
 We will send you a confirmation letter by email.
 Please contact us if you have any questions.

-Q. How does the A-to-Z Program fit into your plan?
-Isn’t A-to-Z doing essentially what you want to do?
+Q. How does Project Steno’s Basic Training or NCRA’s A-to-Z Program fit into your plan?

-A. NCRA’s A-to-Z Program has taken off like wildfire due to the grassroots efforts of volunteer reporters across the U.S., and we want to build on its success.
-Young folks “graduate” from an A-to-Z Program eager to enroll in school.
+A. These introduction-to-steno programs have taken off like wildfire due to the grassroots efforts of volunteer reporters across the U.S., and we want to build on that success.
+Young folks “graduate” from Basic Training or A-to-Z eager to enroll in school.
 Then what?
 That’s where Project Steno comes in.